Ariel Logo

 The first logo appeared after Components Ltd went bankrupt, and its owner’s son bought out Ariel Components Ltd’s division and renamed it Ariel Motors, an independent company.

 The logo was closely associated with motorcycles.
-To create it, they took the most recognizable details of bikes and assembled an emblem from them.
+To create it, they took the most recognizable bike details and assembled an emblem from them.

 She reminded me at the same time:

 • Faro.
-In the company’s models, it was large with a round rim and was located on the steering wheel in front.
-When looking at the front, this was the most noticeable element.
+In the company’s models, it was large, round, and located on the steering wheel in front.
+From the front, this was the most noticeable element.

 • Carburetor strips.
-On the first models of the brand, the unit was visible.
+On the brand’s first models, the unit was visible.

-The result was a large burning headlight in the center of which there are strips of a carburetor with an oval plate with the name attached.
+The result was a large burning headlight, the center of which was covered with strips of a carburetor, with an oval plate bearing the name attached.
 It was this one that was attached to the tank of bikes with two bolts.

 1951 – 1970